-If the Administrative Hearing Officer determines that the Respondent is responsible for a violation(s) of the Code related to a crime of violence (as defined in Section II.B.10 of University Policy 402, Student Records), any victim of the crime of violence may present an impact statement as part of the sanctioning phase of the Hearing.
+If the Administrative Hearing Officer determines that the Respondent is responsible for a violation(s) of the Code related to a crime of violence (as defined in Section II.B.10 of University Policy 402, Student Education Records (FERPA)), any victim of the crime of violence may present an impact statement as part of the sanctioning phase of the Hearing.

-The Administrative Hearing Officer may consider, but is not bound by, these any statements in determining a recommendation on sanction(s).
+The Administrative Hearing Officer may consider, but is not bound by, any impact statements or character documents in determining a recommendation on sanction(s).